-So it's deciding if it's Sydney or Brisbane, that's only the start of the decision-making.
+So, deciding if it's Sydney, Brisbane or Melbourne is only the start of the decision-making.
 As an investor, when you buy in a specific location you are essentially buying into a specific market.
-Pay attention to how close a prospective investment is to basic amenities, but more importantly, focus on which market the property is located it in, and what that market is doing in terms of its potential for growth, which brings us to the next consideration: timing.
+Pay attention to how close a prospective investment is to basic amenities, but more importantly, focus on which market the property is located in, and what that market is doing in terms of its potential for growth.